ftassy/Polyglot-Tech-Blog/src/en/blog/add-page.md

 * Blog, where all blog posts are listed
 ... as well as a 404 error page.

-<div>What if I want to add another static page ?
+<div>What if I want to add another static page?
 Let's add a "portfolio" page to demonstrate it.</div>

 ## Add the files

 In each of your language directory, create a file "portfolio.html".
 This name must be the same accross all your language directories.
 The file name determines what the page URL will be.
 Here, it will be something like https://\<my-domain\>/\<language\>/portofio.html.

-You should get the following structure :
+You should get the following structure:

 ```plain
 src